Digital Reception

 In areas of weak signals the use of Double Screened cables may be beneficial, as this will help to reduce signal loss and degradation of picture quality.

-• Popping and Crackling on sound can be caused by lack of signal.
+• Popping and Cracking on sound can be caused by lack of signal.
 Changing to a a higher gain aerial such as a Super Range 18 element or a high gain multibeam aerial such as one from our DMX or JBX range may resolve this problem.

 • Mounting aerials indoors in your loft will reduce the available signal.
 Always try to mount an aerial outdoors for the best results.